Robert Stricker

-Robert Stricker (16 August 1879 – 1944) was a Jewish Austrian politician.
+Robert Stricker (16 August 1879 – 28 October 1944) was a Jewish Austrian politician.

 Born in Brno (present-day Czech Republic), Stricker graduated from high school at the technical college.
 He entered the service of the Imperial Royal Austrian State Railways, where he was active in management.

-He was elected at the 1919 Austrian Constitutional Assembly election as the only representative of the Jewish National Party, founded in 1907 under the Austro-Hungarian Empire, which never again succeeded in sending a representative to the Austrian Parliament.
+He was elected at the 1919 Austrian Constitutional Assembly election as the only representative of the Jewish National Party, founded in 1907 under the Austro-Hungarian Empire, which never again succeeded in sending a representative to the Austrian Parliament.On May 30, 1919, Robert Stricker married the widow Paulina (Paula) Kohn (born 1888) in Vienna and adopted her son Wilhelm (Bill) from her first marriage.
+In 1920, Robert and Paula Stricker's daughter Judith were born.
+He was a member of the Radical Zionists faction headed by Yitzhak Gruenbaum and Nahum Goldmann, but left in 1930 to join the Revisionist Zionism faction.

 In addition, Stricker was a Zionist activist, and for many years was a board member of the Israelitische Kultusgemeinde Wien.
 He was the publisher of the Jewish weekly magazine Die Neue Welt, established in 1926 as a replacement for the defunct Zionist journal Die Welt.

 After the Anschluss, Robert Stricker was sent to Dachau, but was eventually released.
-In 1942 he was sent to Theresienstadt, and is reported to have been killed in 1944 in Auschwitz.
-Contrary to a New York Times 1978 report, a US POW (Lt Robert L. Stricker) murdered in Austria in 1945 was not Jewish and was not a son of Dr. Robert Stricker.
+In 1942 he was sent to Theresienstadt, and is reported to have been killed in October 1944 in Auschwitz.